Automations > Conditional visibility

 Combined visibility and deadline rules

-- Customer onboarding: Premium customers see expedited steps with tighter deadlines
+- Customer onboarding: Premium customers get expedited setup steps with 24-hour turnarounds instead of the standard 5-day timeline.

 -